medialize/URI.js/README.md

 Package Management Cleanup - no changes to source code!

+* renaming package to "urijs", was "URIjs" (because npm decided to go lower-case at some point and maintaining capitals in your package name poses all sorts of stupid issues)
 * removing [jam](http://jamjs.org/), [spm](http://spmjs.org/), `component.json` and `URI.jquery.json` as nobody cared that URI.js was stuck on 1.14 for a year

 ### 1.16.0 (July 24th 2015) ###